 So why was a male American Goldfinch in a central New Jersey backyard infected?
 American Goldfinches are part of the same family as House Finches, Fringillidae.
 Purple Finches, Evening Grosbeaks and Pine Grosbeaks have been known to contract conjunctivitis.
 This is no surprise since they are also in the same family, but it is extremely rare.
 But studies do show an increase in the amount of infected songbirds.

 Ways to Help

 - The best defense against infection is to disinfect.
-Cleaning feeders with one (1) part bleach to nine (9) parts water will sanitize the feeder.
+Cleaning feeders with one (1) part bleach to nine (9) parts water will sanitize the feeders.
 Let them dry before re-hanging in the yard.

 - Another way to prevent the spread of infection is to rake under feeders to remove potentially contaminated seeds, shells, and bird droppings.
 Handling feeders after an infected bird has fed on it is not a problem, as this strain of the disease does not affect humans.
 Sometimes people are confused because humans do get a form of conjunctivitis, pink eye.
 However, avian conjunctivitis cannot be transmitted to humans.

 - You can also be part of the bird-watching survey for Cornell University and report infected birds.

 - Link to House Finch Disease Survey run by the Cornell Lab of Ornithology: http://www.birds.cornell.edu/hofi/hofifaqs.html